dhalsim/the-simplest-bitcoin-book/notes.md

 * take care of reference links

+## page 164

+* "Username of NIP-05" -> I don't think it is correct.
+According to my knowledge you need to full NIP-05 address to find the user.
+But some clients may show it by username only if you have already added the user.

 # Navigation

 - [x] I should be able to navigate through the pages with the keyboard.
 Arrow keys (right, left) should navigate to the next/previous page.